murfel/multiqueue/readme.md

 In `Multiqueue.pop`, we use an optimization (described in the paper) of peeking the two top elements without locking the queues and subsequently locking just one queue with the lesser value.
 If, after locking the queue, the top element has changed, we run the procedure again.
 In our experiments, this optimization provided a slight performance gain.

 ### Tests
-The test directory contains smoke tests for BinaryHeap, Multiqueue, and parallel Dijkstra and longs for extended corner-case and unit testing and coverage.
+The test directory contains smoke tests for my_d_ary_heap, Multiqueue, and parallel Dijkstra and longs for extended corner-case and unit testing and coverage.

 ### Legacy